 Closely Monitor Social Media and Online Review Sites

-In today’s interconnected world, there are an ever growing number of online review sites.
+In today’s interconnected world, there is an ever-growing number of online review sites.
 Anyone can comment on these sites, and it’s important to keep an eye on what’s being said about your company on the sites.
-In many cases, they are the first place people go to see how your company treats their customers, so they are where your reputation lives or dies.
+In many cases, they are the first place people go to see how your company treats its customers, so they are where your reputation lives or dies.
 Unfortunately, they are also beyond your control.
 If an untrue bad review is posted on one of these sites, it is up to the site’s discretion whether they take it down or not.

 Unfortunately, trolls have also found their way into the social media world.
 As with your website’s comment section, the safest way to deal with a troll on social media is to ignore them.
 Remember, it’s nothing personal, it’s about the fight.
 Don’t give it to them.

 Be Proactive to Protect Your Reputation

 No matter how vigilant your company is, your reputation still might suffer through no fault of your own.
 Smart companies take proactive steps to ensure the safety of their reputation and to make sure they have built up enough goodwill to survive the occasional negative attack.
 One effective way for companies to protect their reputations is by using search engine optimization (SEO).